Guar gum futures up on strong export demand

 Magazine Archives

-New Delhi, Apr 4 (PTI) Guar gum prices increased by Rs 27 to Rs 8,955 per 5 quintal in futures trade Thursday as traders were indulged in enlarging their positions amid robust export demand.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in April contracts was trading up by Rs 27, or 0.39 per cent, to Rs 8,955 per 5 quintal, showing an open interest of 14,075 lots.
-The most-active delivery in May, too, was up by Rs 19, or 0.21 per cent, to Rs 9,090 per 5 quintal mirroring an open interest of 57,505 lots.
+New Delhi, Feb 21 (PTI) Guar gum prices rose by Rs 116 to Rs 8,432 per quintal in futures trade Thursday amid strong export demand at the physical market.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in March was trading higher by Rs 116, or 1.39 per cent, to Rs 8,432 per quintal, showing an open interest of 63,780 lots.
+The most-active delivery in April, too, was up by Rs 120, or 1.43 per cent, to Rs 8,531 per quintal, mirroring an open interest of 9,895 lots.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today